Moot Hall, Keswick: History

 The Marshall family acquired the building from the trustees of Greenwich Hospital in 1832.
 It became home to the Keswick Museum of Local and Natural History, a creation of the Keswick Literary and Scientific Society, in 1873.
 The museum collection included a three-dimensional model of the Lake District, measuring 12 feet by 9 feet, made by Joseph and James Flintoft in 1837.
 The building was used for civic assemblies and meetings of the Keswick Urban District Council after it was formed in 1894: the local council acquired the building from the Marshall family in 1896, and the museum moved out to purpose-built facilities in Station Road in 1897.

 The urban district council moved its meetings and offices to a converted former bank at 50 Main Street in 1926.
 The town hall was then leased to the British Legion to use as a club.
 In the late 1970s a Tourist Information Centre was established on the ground floor, while an art gallery was created on the floor above.

 As a central landmark in Keswick, the Moot Hall is used as the official start and/or finish point for various challenge events including the Bob Graham Round and runs visiting all the 214 Wainwrights.
+The second stage of the Tour de France is due to start from the Moot Hall in July 2027.

+In January 2026, the Lake District National Park Authority closed its tourist information office, which previously occupied the ground floor of the building.
+As of May 2026, the building is unused, but is expected to become a cafe.